 In the high stakes game of all things grilled, Perth boasts some serious winners that won’t disappoint when the need for an iron fix hits.

 Charred and crispy on the outside, tender and juicy on the inside; sometimes, there’s really nothing better than a good steak.
 Need a reminder?
-Here’s where to eat 12 of Perth’s best steaks.
+Here’s where to eat some of Perth’s best steaks.

 Rockpool Bar & Grill